Sazz01/CMEECourseWork/week7/README.md

 **timeitme.py**: This script compares the functions from profileme.py and profileme2.py and determines which one is faster.

-**MyFirstJupyterNotebook.ipynb**: running python and R commands with Jupyter notebook.

 ### **Author and Email**: Sarah Dobson  sld21@ic.ac.uk